Newsletter > August 2005

 Appeal on question of law

 45. (1) If the arbitration agreement does not deal with appeals on questions of law, a party may appeal an award to the court on a question of law with leave, which the court shall grant only if it is satisfied that,

 (a) the importance to the parties of the matters at stake in the arbitration justifies an appeal; and

 (b) determination of the question of law at issue will significantly affect the rights of the parties.
 1991, c.
 17, s.
 45 (1).

-The arbitration agreement provided that the arbitration was “final and binding”.
+Final and Binding The arbitration agreement provided that the arbitration was “final and binding”.
 The court ruled that this reflects an intention to exclude a right of appeal, but does not necessarily exclude a right of appeal.
 The court then concluded that it must “engage in a fact-driven attempt to determine the intention of the parties”.
 The only relevant evidence put before the court on this issue was an exchange of emails between the Lead Underwriter’s representative and McAsphalt’s broker during the negotiation of the arbitration agreement.
 In this email, the Lead Underwriter’s representative explained the intention behind the various paragraphs in an earlier proposed arbitration agreement.
 With respect to the reference to the arbitration being “final and binding” the Lead Underwriter’s representative specifically wrote that the Underwriters saw:

 “no need for a judicial resolution of this matter.
 The costs for all parties would likely be heavy and in the final analysis only were to pad the pockets of the legal profession”